Skip to Main Navigation | Skip to Content

 The University of Central Missouri offers both a minor and an individualized major in Creative Writing.
 Students enrolled in the program take a series of courses in English and World literature and several creative writing workshops.
 They are also encouraged to work closely with individual faculty members on large creative projects and to participate on the staff of Pleiades: A Journal of New Writing.
 Our graduates have gone on to publish nationally in such journals as New Letters, Southern Humanities Review, Texas Review, Kenyon Review, The Laurel Review, American Book Review, Cimarron Review, Lit, Crab Creek Review, and Allegheny Review.
 They also frequently continue their studies at the MFA or PhD level at other universities.

-Matthew Eck, Assistant Professor, fiction.
+Matthew Eck, Associate Professor, fiction.

 Matthew Eck holds an MFA from the University of Montana and is the author of the novel The Farther Shore (Milkweed, 2007), which won the Milkweed Fiction Prize, earned a “5 under 35” award from the National Book Foundation, and was a finalist for the Barnes & Noble Discover Award.
 His second novel is forthcoming.
 With Phong Nguyen, he edits fiction for Pleiades: A Journal of New Writing & Reviews.

-Phong Nguyen, Assistant Professor, fiction.
+Phong Nguyen, Associate Professor, fiction.

-Kathryn Nuernberger, Assistant Professor, poetry.
+Kathryn Nuernberger, Associate Professor, poetry.

 In addition to the literature courses offered by the Department of English & Philosophy, The Creative Writing Program also offers these seminars: